-Following European Commission state aid approval, the cultural test for film and some elements of the tax relief for film are being revised.
-Applications can be submitted under the existing guidelines or revised draft guidelines below.
-The changes being made to the culture test are:
+The cultural test for film and some elements of the tax relief for film have been revised.
+Applications can be submitted under the old guidelines or revised draft guidelines below.
+The changes that have been made to the cultural test are:

-- There will be an increase in the points available for principal photography/ special effects/ visual effects and English/EEA language.
+- There is an increase in the points available for principal photography/ special effects/ visual effects and English/EEA language.